dch/couchdb-launchpad/share/doc/src/intro/overview.rst

 To address this problem of adding structure back to unstructured and semi-structured data, CouchDB integrates a view model.
 Views are the method of aggregating and reporting on the documents in a database, and are built on-demand to aggregate, join and report on database documents.
-Views are built dynamically and don’t affect the underlying document, you can have as many different view representations of the same data as you like.
+Because views are built dynamically and don’t affect the underlying document, you can have as many different view representations of the same data as you like.